EHDEN/CatalogueExport/README.md

 **(Note: we will remove the inputs in the form.
 This will be added in the upload file automatically in the upcoming version)**

-All visualisations in the Database Dashboard and the Network Dashboards will now automaticall reflect the new characteristics of your database.
+All visualisations in the Database Dashboard and the Network Dashboards will now automatically reflect the new characteristics of your database.
 Please rerun this procedure for every CDM update do the dashboard shows the latest version of your data.

 Support
 =======